 First, they went much harder on price discounting.
 Brand L had to match these price cuts to get and maintain listings.
 This dug into the profit levels it’d assumed in the business case.

 Brand B’s sales team also went on the attack with on and off-trade retailers.
-On-trade teams would target bars that listed Brand L, and offer a direct free replacement bottle of Brand B (the market leader, remember) to take Brand L off the shelf.
+On-trade teams would target bars which listed Brand L. They’d offer a direct free replacement bottle of Brand B (the market leader, remember) to take Brand L off the shelf.
 If you’re not on the shelf, you can’t sell.
 Sales of Brand L started to struggle badly.

 Despite a few re-boots and re-positionings, Brand L continued to struggle.
-Brand B kept up its aggressive defensive position, until eventually Brand L decided enough was enough.
-It slowly withdrew from the category and went back to focusing on its original product and went back to 2% growth again.
+Brand B kept up its aggressive tactics, until eventually Brand L decided enough was enough.
+It slowly withdrew from the category and went back to focusing on its original product, and getting 2% annual growth again.

 Case Study 2 : Brand D, the children's food service